The Barefoot Shoes FAQ - Your Ultimate Guide to Everything Barefoot & Minimalist Shoes

 Because socks can restrict your toes just like shoes can, it’s a good idea to look for socks with toe space.
 Toe socks let each toe move freely and are a great option for full foot mobility.
 There are also anatomical socks with a foot shape (unlike most socks, which are symmetrical).
 Find a list of foot-friendly sock options here.

 Toe spacers have myriad benefits for your feet and can help you transition to barefoot shoes faster, but they aren’t a requirement.
-Here are some reasons to consider toe spacers:

 - They break up dense tissue in the foot by spreading out the metatarsals.
 This can ease chronic plantar fascia pain and hammer toes.